 - Double vision

-Call Cypress Lakes Lodge at 877-938-1577 to talk to our intake counselors about your addiction to DXM.
+Call Cypress Lakes Lodge at 877-938-1577 to talk to our intake counselors about your addiction to DXM in Texas.
 We know that this addiction, like many others, starts when we feel alone and unable to lead fulfilling lives.
-Our recovery treatment methods will teach you how to get the most out of your life free of drugs and alcohol.
+Our recovery treatment methods in Houston will teach you how to get the most out of your life free of drugs and alcohol.